-My name's Drew Marshall and I've been working as a visual designer for 5 years.
+My name's Drew Marshall and I've been working as a designer for 6 years.

 From my time working with a wide variety of clients, I bring a wide variety of visual problem solving skills to interactive design.
 While at Code & Theory I've worked with both TechCrunch and TMZ along with smaller clients to audit existing problems and inconstancies and develop potential solutions.

 I have a Bachelor's Degree in Graphic Design from Portland State University.

 The ol' office in Portland, OR